1. Overview of MCAL

 1.1.
 Overview of AUTOSAR Stack

-Autosar infrastructure consists of the following layers in the architecture:
+AUTOSAR infrastructure consists of the following layers in the architecture:

 1. Runtime Environment (RTE): Middleware layer which provides communication services for the application software and makes the components independent of a specific MCU.

-3. Services Layer: Offers basic services, Memory Services, Diagnostic Services, state management for components in the basic layer.
+3. Services Layer: Offers basic services, Memory Services, Diagnostic Services, and state management for components in the basic layer.

 4. ECU Abstraction Layer: Interfaces the drivers of MCAL and makes higher software layers independent of hardware layout and offers access to I/O signals.

-6. Complex driver: Collection of complex sensor and actuator control or non-standardized drivers that may need migration.
+6. Complex Driver: Collection of complex sensor and actuator control or non-standardized drivers that may need migration.

 1.2.
 What is MCAL

-MicroController Abstraction Layer (MCAL) is a software module that enables direct access to on-chip MCU peripheral modules and makes the upper software layer independent of the MCU.
+Microcontroller Abstraction Layer (MCAL) is a software module that enables direct access to on-chip MCU peripheral modules and makes the upper software layer independent of the MCU.

-The Microcontroller abstraction layer (MCAL) is the lowest layer of the AUTOSAR Basic Software architecture.
-MCAL contains drivers with direct access to the Microcontroller internal peripherals and memory mapped Microcontroller external devices.
-MCAL is a hardware specific layer that ensures a standard interface to the Basic Software.
-It manages the microcontroller peripherals and provides the components of the Basic Software with microcontroller independent values.
+The Microcontroller Abstraction Layer (MCAL) is the lowest layer of the AUTOSAR Basic Software architecture.
+MCAL contains drivers with direct access to the microcontroller internal peripherals and memory-mapped microcontroller external devices.
+MCAL is a hardware-specific layer that ensures a standard interface to the Basic Software.
+It manages the microcontroller peripherals and provides the components of the Basic Software with microcontroller-independent values.
 MCAL also implements notification mechanisms to support the distribution of commands, responses, and information to processes.

 AUTOSAR MCAL Layer